ghost-1608/CTF-Write-Ups/bl4ckscr33n_ex3cuti0n/bl4ckscr33n_ex3cuti0n.md

 $ hexedit cmd.dmp
 ```

 There wasn't anything sticking out except for one detail, which I didn't realise till slightly after.
-So since there wasn't anything in particular to attract my attention, I closed hexedit.
+Since there wasn't anything in particular to attract my attention, I closed hexedit.
 Next, I proceeded to check the strings in the file just in case.
 However, what I did notice running the `strings` command is that not all the strings that I saw in hexedit were visible.
 So I re-opened hexedit to see what the deal was, and realised this:-